crustio/Crust-Grants-Program/applications/crust-mobile-wallet.md

 * Are there are any teams who have already contributed (financially) to your project?
 No
 * Do you have a community of users or open-source developers who are contributing to your project?
 No

+I am excited to be part of the Crust community and I will continue to contribute as much as we can.
+Thank you for your time and thank you for considering us for the Crust Grant.